roudikk/guia/README.md

 requireNavigator().navigateToStack(stackKey, transition) // Navigates to a stack with stack key.

 // Pop back stack
-requireNavigator().popBackStack() // Pops the last node from the current stack.
+requireNavigator().popBackstack() // Pops the last node from the current stack.

 // Pop to
 requireNavigator().popTo<NavigationNode>(inclusive)